x30unlimited/postpromoter/README.md

-# Postpromoter fork, Maintained by Steemium
+# Promobot, Maintained by Steemium

 ## Note

-This is a fork of postpromoter but so dfar it does not modify any of the original features.
+This is a fork of postpromoter but so far it does not modify any of the original features.

 ## Additional Features